- Written by Dr.Mehmet Demircioglu

 Attach scalp photos only if the scalp looks changed, there is fresh bleeding, discharge, spreading redness, or trauma from contact.
 Do not spend the whole night taking repeated photos if the main issue is dehydration or vomiting.
 I need timing, medicines, fluids, temperature, and warning signs in one clear message.
 That message lets the clinic decide whether advice can stay conservative or whether local medical review should happen first.

 For most people, nausea is a recoverable discomfort rather than a graft disaster.
-The next step still depends on the full picture.
+The next step still depends on the full picture, not the word nausea alone.

 If you are drinking, urinating, alert, afebrile, and improving, the advice may stay conservative.
 If you cannot keep fluids down, feel faint, have fever, severe headache, chest symptoms, confusion, or worsening scalp signs, medical review should not wait for hairline reassurance.